Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

-where the second line uses that the distribution of $\Delta N_r$ depends on the past only through the molecule count $N_{r-1}$, but is independent of the detailed trajectory $\Delta N_{< r}$ by which this state was reached.
-The second term in Eq.~(\ref{eq:SF__joint_score_function}) accounts for the stochasticity of the waiting times and must be included when evaluating gradients at fixed physical time $t_{\rm final}$.
-Since the waiting times are independent of each other and each $\Delta t_s$ depends only on the previous reaction history $\Delta N_{\leq s}$, the time score is additive,
+where we have used that the distribution of $\Delta N_r$ depends on the past only through the molecule count $N_{r-1}$, but is independent of the detailed trajectory $\Delta N_{< r}$ by which this state was reached.

-This expression, referred to as time score in Fig.~\ref{fig:estimator_illustration}c, can be evaluated analytically: each $\Delta t_s$ is drawn from an exponential distribution with a rate set by the total propensity $a_{s-1}^{\rm tot}$, implying

-Including both the reaction-channel and waiting-time contributions yields an unbiased score-function estimator for gradients at fixed physical time.